 After locating the uterus and ovarian tissues [1], sterilely dissect the entire uterine horn, ensuring the removal of both uterine horns [2].
 Place the excised tissues in a Petri dish containing PBS [3] and remove the excess fat tissues [4].

-ECU: Shot of identified uterus and ovarian tissues.
+ECU: Shot of identified uterus.

 Talent dissecting the uterine horns.